 One thing you should know about polytheistic religions is that they believe in one Supreme Being that is assisted by minor deities.
 For this reason, both Muslims and Christians are polytheistic because they believe in one supreme God and minor deities.
 Some Christians, for example, Catholics, pray to Mary the Mother of Jesus since they consider her a deity.

 Anyway, the elite, the most powerful people on this planet, also believe in the existence of other gods besides The Creator.
-These individuals, similar to ancient folks, still venerate ancient gods through architecture.
+They venerate ancient gods through architecture.
 If you take a closer look at modern American and European architecture, you’ll notice that several iconic buildings were built by powerful people to pay homage to ancient gods.

 Texe Marrs, noticed this phenomenon for as he wrote, ‘Who can deny that the architecture of both Europe and America is permeated with Babylon/Egypt/influence?
 Washington, D.C has often been called the New Rome because of its many Greco-Roman buildings and monuments.
 Everywhere in the United States, from the deep South to New York City, statues of Roman and Greek goddesses and gods are publicly displayed.
 The Statute of Liberty is a prime example, but there many others.
 Athena, Vulcan, Neptune, Isis – they’re all here venerated and adored (Marrs, 2008).‘